jwolfe890/Task_Manager/README.md

 * This application currently only works on Chrome Browsers.

-BEFORE RUNNING THE APPLICATION:

-1. Clone the Application
+AFTER CLONING THE REPOSITORY:

-2. Run `bundle install`
+1. Run `bundle install`

-3. Run `rake db:migrate`
+2. Run `rake db:migrate`

 RUNNING THE APPLICATION: